AppleBoiy/AppleBoiy/README.md

 ### **What's on My To-Do List**

 - [**cs-wiki101**](https://github.com/AppleBoiy/cs-wiki101): I've made a lot of changes to my wiki and have not updated [the wiki's repository](https://github.com/AppleBoiy/cs-wiki101/wiki) yet.
-However, I have a plan to update this wiki in the future.
+However, I have a plan to update it in the near future.

 - **Database Decisions for pre3 (MongoDB, PostgreSQL)**: I'm figuring out how to store course information and display it in an easy-to-understand tree in our [pre3](https://github.com/AppleBoiy/pre3) project.